GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy_module.rst

 .. data:: hexversion

-    This is the version number of pyqtdeploy encoded as a single (non-zero) integer.
+    This is the version number of :program:`pyqtdeploy` encoded as a single (non-zero) integer.
 The encoding used is the same as that used by :data:`sys.hexversion`.

     The following code fragment shows how this might be used to locate a QML